cciw-uk/data-protection/01 Decisions and actions document.rst

   be protected from the need to have sensitive data on their own devices.

-* For this reason, a large part of the responsibility for understanding and implementing GDPR will fall to the webmaster.
+* For this reason, a large part of the responsibility for understanding and implementing GDPR will fall to the web master/web developers.

 * Website-related security and data protection policies will, as far as possible, be woven into the web developer documentation, which forms part of